cmauri75/SpringMicroservice/README.md

 `
 * Choose Web, Other, redirect url: https://localhost:8080/authorization-code/callback, Logout Redirect URI of https://localhost:8080
 * Go to okta admin page, search for created application and get client-id and client-secret, these data should be put in deanonym-ui.properties

+## discovery
+Created via spring-boot with "eureka server" dependency, is used by other service for presenting themself to other
 ### Hot parts:
+* Other service must know his address and specify it in their application.properties

+## config
+Created via spring-boot with "eureka server" and "Config server" dependencies, is used by other service in order to remove other configurations from internal files.
+Will contain Okta config

+### Hot parts:
 * Other service must know his address and specify it in their application.properties, used for auth config (via Okta)
 * in root path create daenonym-ui.properties with okta data, these will be served in: http://localhost:8888/deanonym-ui.properties
+* Only apps wich are registered on okta can have properties, SERVICENAME-xxx.properties are also available via merge in hiearchical way

 # Verifications for microservicing